 The world of emotions has a powerful language of its own, often hiding in plain sight beneath the words that people speak.
 From a young age, I was drawn to psychology, a field that helped me find words to describe that invisible world of experience I longed to understand as a kid.
 Now I have the privilege of helping others find ways to understand their own emotional worlds, and to work through the emotional blocks that keep them stuck.

-During my graduate training, I found that depth therapies such as psychodynamic and Existential-Humanistic orientations were particularly helpful in comprehending aspects of people that might otherwise be completely perplexing.
-Depth therapies differ from many of the mainstream therapies in their recognition that as people, we are complex.
-Because of our complexity, it is important to have an attuned witness to illuminate the deeper, less obvious layers of your experience and help you see yourself with greater clarity.
+During my graduate training, I found that depth therapies such as psychodynamic and Existential-Humanistic approaches were particularly helpful in comprehending aspects of psychology that are more elusive.
+Depth therapies differ from many mainstream therapies (such as Cognitive Behavioral Therapy) in their recognition that as people, we are complex.
+Because of our complexity, it is important to have an attuned witness to illuminate the deeper, less obvious layers of our experience and help us see ourselves with greater clarity.

 For the past decade, I’ve had the great privilege of working and consulting with renowned E-H therapists Orah Krug, Kirk Schneider, Nader Shabahangi, and Sonja Saltman (pictured above at a recent EHI training) at the Existential-Humanistic Institute (EHI).
 Over the past few years, I have joined the faculty and was recently elected as the Clinical Training Director.
 I now have the honor of offering depth therapy training to clinicians from around the world.